 Senior salaried employees in the architectural design sector are architects by education and work as experts and designers in architects’ offices.
+Based on the personnel, the biggest companies in the sector are:

-YTN’s goal is a good and fair work life.
+YTN’s goal is a good and fair work life

 - Well-being at work by flexible working hours solution.
 Good means are, for example, flexible working hours, working hours bank and the possibility for telecommuting.